beetbox/beets/_posts/2022-06-21-walkthrough.md

 In my case the path to the sample library is also in my home folder, so I will run the command `beet import ~/sample-library`

-The autotagger starts work on Album 1, and the closest match is selection `1`, go ahead and enter that in the prompt.
+The autotagger starts work on Album 1, and the closest match is selection `1`.
+Go ahead and enter that in the prompt.

 ![](beets/_posts/2022-06-21-images/album1-find-tags.png)